nbarikipoulos/poppy-robot-core/doc/api.md

 #### new Poppy(descriptor, [config])
 Create a new Poppy object.

-Note creatingting a poppy object without any settings will use ones for a Poppy Ergo Jr,
+Note creating a poppy object without any settings will use ones for a Poppy Ergo Jr,

 | Param | Type | Description |